goinvo/InvoPlaybook/_posts/2014-11-01-pre-kickoff.markdown

 Create an email listserv for the Invo team working on the project.
 Format should follow `clientname-internal@goinvo.com`.
 An example is `walgreens-internal@goinvo.com`.
 [Setup listserv with Google Groups](https://admin.google.com/goinvo.com/AdminHome?pli=1&fral=1#GroupList:).
 An admin of the Google Business account will need to set this up.
 Just ask if you need help.

 [Add project](https://www.staffplan.com/projects/new) to StaffPlan.
-Sometimes the project may already exist in StaffPlan because we've done some pre-planning prior to a signed SOW.
+Check if the project already exists in StaffPlan, sometimes we'll do pre-planning of staff prior to a signed Statement of Work (SoW).
 Add all team members for the project and their planned hours for the duration of the project.
 If the client does not exist, then [add the client](https://www.staffplan.com/clients/new).

 Setup Slack channel for the project.
 Channel name should follow `proj-client-name`.
 An example is `proj-dataxu`.